samd-systems/palo-alto-labs/Inter-VLAN-Segmentation-on-Palo-Alto-NGFW/README.md

 # Lab – Inter-VLAN Segmentation on Palo Alto NGFW

 ## Overview
-This lab demonstrates inter-VLAN routing through a Palo Alto NGFW using subinterfaces and security policy enforcement to control segmented network reachability.
+This lab demonstrates inter-VLAN routing through a Palo Alto NGFW using subinterfaces and security policy enforcement to control network reachability.

 This lab is documented as a validated engineering case note rather than a configuration walkthrough.